hibukki/obsidian_claude_code_copilot/src/templates/default_prompt.md

     - Improve the English / spelling
     - DRY

-Below is the current user document, with <cursor/> marking their current cursor, so you can see what specifically they are working on right now.
+Below is the current user document, with <|cursor|> marking their current cursor, so you can see what specifically they are working on right now.
 Below is their open doc:

 {{doc}}